-This person is Cathryn Kinsey (or in her absence the Deputy or Senior Manager on duty).
+This person is Cathryn Kinsey (or in his absence the Deputy or Senior Manager on duty).

 The Designated Person has attended Safeguarding Children training, as has the School Governor responsible for Safeguarding Children.

-The School Governor with who oversees safeguarding is Peter Wood.
+The School Governor with who oversees safeguarding is Laura Rathbone.

 The Designated Person will liaise with the governor on any issues, concerns and referrals regarding the protection, welfare or safety of children and/or their families as appropriate.